yours-org/yours-wallet/CODE_OF_CONDUCT.md

-## Panda Wallet Code of Conduct
+## Yours Wallet Code of Conduct

 **Introduction:**

-The Panda Wallet community is committed to providing a safe, respectful, and inclusive environment for all contributors and users.
+The Yours Wallet community is committed to providing a safe, respectful, and inclusive environment for all contributors and users.
 This code of conduct outlines our expectations for behavior and sets the standard for how we interact within our community.

 **1. Purpose:**